ctfs/write-ups-2015/seccon-quals-ctf-2015/stegano/steganography-2/README.md

 ![](./hexedit-1.png)

-However, the each chunk has a checksum/CRC to detect tampering/corruption as explained [here](http://www.w3.org/TR/PNG/#5Chunk-layout).
+However, each chunk has a checksum/CRC to detect tampering/corruption as explained [here](http://www.w3.org/TR/PNG/#5Chunk-layout).

-`pngcheck` can tell us which CRC is to be expected:
+`pngcheck` can tell us which CRC is to be expected and which one is computed:

 ```bash
 +bash-4.3$ pngcheck sunrise.new.png